 “Only X number of discounted registrations available!”

 These announcements can help drive traffic to your registration page and build excitement around your event.
 And since you can add an unlimited amount of promo codes on Classy Manager, you can experiment with different promotion strategies for different events to see which your audience responds to best.

 If you feel stuck about whom to reach out to, start with your organization’s existing target audiences.
 Create a custom code for each group and deliver it through a targeted email campaign.
 People love to share special deals, so exclusive offers can help expand your reach within these micro-communities.

-An additional group you might consider targeting are event sponsors.
+An additional group you might consider targeting is event sponsors.
 Creating a discount code just for sponsors and their networks can be an awesome way to show your appreciation for their help and support.
 Again, because the codes are customized, you can track the number of people each outlet is sending your way.

 After supporters have participated in a fundraising campaign or event, it’s critical to provide them with other opportunities to remain involved.
 If you’ve just hosted an event and have a future one in the pipeline, you can offer a discount code to your attendees as an incentive to get registered for your next event.

 For example, if people participate in your bike-a-thon, offer them a discount on-site, or shortly afterwards, to your next event.
 Getting people re-registered for the next event when excitement is high is a valuable opportunity to deepen their engagement with your cause.

 Take the above example.
 An organization created the code “FBFRIENDS” for registrants who discovered the event through Facebook.
-The above screenshot shows the code has been used 0/10 times, thus far, and can track the code’s performance in relation to other discount offerings until the code expires or the offer is sold out.
+The above screenshot shows the code has been used 0/20 times, thus far, and can track the code’s performance in relation to other discount offerings until the code expires or the offer is sold out.
 Tracking performance of various channels can enable organizations to make informed decisions about what social media channels to focus recruitment efforts.